Temporary concessions made to reliefs and exemptions

 Temporary Income Tax measures were introduced to assist self-employed individuals, carrying on a trade or profession, adversely impacted by the COVID-19 restrictions.
 These included:

 - relief for losses and certain capital allowances for individuals carrying on a trade or profession

 - temporarily step out of income averaging for farmers.

 Relief for losses and certain capital allowances

-This concession allows losses and certain unused capital allowances, which would normally have been carried forward, to be carried back.
+This concession allowed losses and certain unused capital allowances, which would normally have been carried forward, to be carried back.

-You can carry back losses and certain allowances from 2020 to the year of assessment 2019.
+You could carry back losses and certain allowances from 2020 to the year of assessment 2019.
 (To profits of the same trade or profession that the losses occurred.)
-This is to reduce the amount of IT payable on your 2019 profits.
+This was to reduce the amount of Income Tax payable on your 2019 profits.

 - wear and tear allowances for plant and machinery

 - writing-down allowances for industrial buildings and structures

 There was a €25,000 limit on the total amount that could be carried back.